Jose Siri Player Props: Rays vs. Red Sox

-The Tampa Bay Rays, including Jose Siri and his .706 slugging percentage over his past 10 games, take on starter Garrett Whitlock and the Boston Red Sox at Fenway Park, Saturday at 1:10 PM ET.
+On Sunday, Jose Siri (.706 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 1:35 PM ET.

-In his previous game, he notched a home run while going 1-for-3 against the Cubs.
+In his previous game, he went 1-for-3 with a double and an RBI against the Red Sox.

 Jose Siri Game Info & Props vs. the Red Sox